-Two years from now, Ofcom is due to report back to the Government about the future of digital terrestrial TV (Freeview).
+- Next year Ofcom is due to report back to the Government about the future of digital terrestrial TV (Freeview), where it will decide when it will pull the trigger.

 1st January 2025

-ITV1/STV (Channel 3) and Channel 5 licence renewal
+ITV1/STV (Channel 3), Channel 4 and Channel 5 licence renewal

 During the process, Ofcom will determine the levels of regional programmes to be shown on Channel 3 and how much news or children’s programmes should be shown on Channel 5 among other things.